sashirestela/slimvalidator/README.md

 - **Description**: Checks that a value is within a closed range.
 - **Applies to**: Fields of any numeric type.
 - **Parameters**:
     - _min_: The lowest value of the range.
-By default is Double.MIN_VALUE.
+By default is Double.MAX_VALUE.
     - _max_: The greatest value of the range.
 By default is Double.MAX_VALUE.
 - **Error messages**:
     - If _min_ was set and the value is lower: